Welthungerhilfe/ChildGrowthMonitor/README.md

 ### App Backend

-Backend is implemented in Google Firebase using Authentication, Database, Storage and Hosting for the Website.
+Backend is implemented in Azure and uses

+- Appcenter Authentication with B2C Tenant
+- Appcenter Diagnostics and other features
+- Storage Accounts are used with Queues and Blobs for structured data and scan artifacts
+- PostgreSQL for structured data
+- Grafana for visualization

 #### Authentication